 ii.
 “Both seemed to Jeremiah to depict Nebuchadnezzar, who towered over Egypt in his might like lofty mountains towering over a plain.”
 (Thompson)

 b.
 Egypt is a very pretty heifer: Egypt proudly thought of herself as strong, great, and beautiful.
-God said they were strong and pretty like a young steer, but really just ripe for sacrifice.
+God said they were strong and pretty like a young cow, but really just ripe for sacrifice.
 They would be cut down like a forest.

 i.
 “The mercenaries (lit. ‘hired ones’) in her midst were evidently well cared for (fatted calves) but useless in the hour of danger, Jeremiah may have had another agricultural picture in mind, that of calves fattened for killing.”
 (Thompson)

 ii.
-Her noise shall go like a serpent: “The reference to Egypt gliding away like a snake is a sarcastic comment on the humbling of one of the most vaunted national deities, and one which was prominent in the royal insignia.”
-(Harrison)
+Her noise shall go like a serpent: “The reference to Egypt gliding away like a snake is a sarcastic comment on the humbling of one of the most vaunted national deities, and one which was prominent in the royal insignia. ” (Harrison)

 c.
-Because they are innumerable: Egypt would be ashamed and delivered into the hand of the people of the north (the Babylonians) when this massive army came against them God would bring punishment on the cities and rulers of Egypt.
+Because they are innumerable: Egypt would be ashamed and delivered into the hand of the people of the north (the Babylonians).
+When this massive army came against them, God would bring punishment on the cities and rulers of Egypt.

 i.
 Afterward it shall be inhabited as in the days of old: “The text suggests that Yahweh was punishing rather than destroying Egypt, so that later she could continue as in the past.
 This promise of restoration is repeated for other nations (Jeremiah 48:47; 49:6, 39).”
 (Thompson)

 3. (27-28) Comfort to the people of God.

 “But do not fear, O My servant Jacob,

 For behold, I will save you from afar,